A Really Good Dill Pickle Martini Recipe

-Adding pickle juice to Gin probably may not sound too appealing at first.
+Adding pickle juice to gin probably may sound like a strange idea at first.
 But with this recipe for the perfect Dill Pickle Martini, we might be able to change your mind.

 Dill Pickle Martini

-Pickles in a cocktail!
-That maybe does sound strange to you, but honestly, this Dill Pickle Martini is a real treat.
+Pickles in a cocktail?
+Admittedly, this sounds a little unorthodox, but this Dill Pickle Martini is a real treat.

-It's simple and refreshingly different.
-I'm sure that even non-Martini persons will likely enjoy this drink.
+It's a simple and refreshingly different version of a Dry Martini.
+Even non-Martini people will likely enjoy this drink.
 And with only three ingredients, this cocktail is also really easy to make.

 Dill Pickle Martini